 Membership fees are $85 for the first year, then $75 each year after that if you buy annually.

 As often is the case, the more years you buy at once, the cheaper it becomes.

 Boondockers Welcome is pretty much like it sounds.
 It's an RV club offering places to temporarily dry camp (usually) on people's private property.

 Most of the time the parking area will be right beside their home.

 Otherwise, it can be on land that they own but do not live on.

-Members are only asked for a few rules to follow.
+Members are only asked follow a few rules.

-Most sound like common sense if you have read the rules about staying and how the camping membership works.
+Most follow common sense if you have read the rules about staying and how the camping membership works.